-It is worth noting that the SDA method is not computationally more expensive than the standard methods, since the bulk of the computation of TWA algorithms is devoted to preprocessing and alignment of beats, with generation of surrogate data through beat index reshuffling and re-estimation of TWA amplitude being only a small portion of the overall computational cost.
+It is worth noting that the SDA method is not computationally more expensive than the standard methods, since the bulk of the computation of TWA algorithms is devoted to preprocessing and alignment of beats, with generation of surrogate data through beat index reshuffling and reestimation of TWA amplitude being only a small portion of the overall computational cost.

-Finally, we note that we employed the same preprocessing for all the methods, using the best available open source algorithms [25] since our work focuses on significance testing.
-The commercial implementations of the MMA and the SM may include additional or alternative pre-processing and noise reduction steps that are not considered here.
-However, it is unlikely that even extremely sophisticated preprocessing or estimation methods (such as complex demodulation or timefrequency approaches) would obviate the need for significance testing since there exits no known technique which completely removes all noise in the ECG.
+Finally, we note that we employed the same preprocessing for all the methods, using the best-available open-source algorithms [25], since this paper focuses on significance testing.
+The commercial implementations of the MMA and the SM may include additional or alternative preprocessing and noise-reduction steps that are not considered here.
+However, it is unlikely that even extremely sophisticated preprocessing or estimation methods (such as complex demodulation or time-frequency approaches) would obviate the need for significance testing, since there exits no known technique that completely removes all noise in the ECG.

-V. CONCLUSIONS
+V. CONCLUSION

-We have described a new application of a non-parametric surrogate test to reject false TWA-like activity (which could have been due to artifacts or noise).
+We have described a new application of a nonparametric surrogate test to reject false TWA-like activity (which could have been due to artifacts or noise).
 The new technique was evaluated on both real and artificial data.
-Tests on the artificial data demonstrate the superiority of our method over existing TWA detection methods both at low and high levels of TWA amplitude.
+Tests on the artificial data demonstrate the superiority of our method over existing TWA detection methods, both at low and high levels of TWA amplitude.

-In the absence of background physiological noise, a lower noise floor of 5-10 $\mu$ V was found, below which the measured TWA is unreliable and could be due to noise alone.
-This noise floor may account for some reports of TWA in normal patients below 10 $\mu$ V. Results also demonstrate that the higher the background noise, the more likely it is that a given technique will falsely detect TWA and over-estimate the magnitude of the TWA.
+In the absence of background physiological noise, a lower noise floor of 5-10 $\mu V$ was found, below which the measured TWA is unreliable and could be due to noise alone.
+This noise floor may account for some reports of TWA in normal patients below 10 $\mu V$ .
+Results also demonstrate that the higher the background noise, the more likely it is that a given technique will falsely detect TWA and overestimate the magnitude of the TWA.

-When evaluated on three public databases (the NSRDB, CHFDB and SCDDB) our new approach demonstrated significant differences in TWA amplitudes between each database at all HRs intervals between 40 BPM and 120 BPM.
-The most marked differences were generally found at higher HRs, and the new technique provided a larger margin of separability between patient populations than the standard methods.
-Our results also indicate that population separation is possible at lower HRs than currently clinically recommended.
+When evaluated on three public databases (the NSRDB, the CHFDB, and the SCDDB), our new approach demonstrated significant differences in TWA amplitudes between each database at all HRs intervals between 40 and 120 BPM.
+The most-marked differences were generally found at higher HRs, and the new technique provided a larger margin of separability between patient populations than the standard methods.
+Our results also indicate that population separation is possible at lower HRs than current clinically recommended.